CTC Seminar: Yurina Nakazato, CCA, Flatiron Institute

 Speaker: Dr. Yurina Nakazato, CCA, Flatiron Institute

 Abstract: The unprecedented sensitivity and resolution of JWST and ALMA have transformed our view of the early Universe.
-At z > 6, we observe diverse galaxy morphologies including clumpy and disk-like systems, spatially inhomogeneous ISM, and most strikingly, an overabundance of UV-bright galaxies extending to z > 10.
+At z > 6, we observe diverse galaxy morphologies including clumpy and disk-like systems and spatially inhomogeneous ISM.
 In this talk, I present theoretical insights into these observations using the FirstLight cosmological zoom-in simulations.

 Host: Ankita Bera